robinsloan/perfect-edition/README.md

 This project uses a `source` directory and a `build` directory.
 The `source` directory contains both the e-book template and the e-book text, which is stored in Markdown format.

-In the Markdown source, chapters are marked with `h2` tags and full-page "intertitles" are `h1`s.
-There is no special stylng for blockquotes, lists, or really anything other than paragraph text; that will improve over time---maybe with your help!
+In the Markdown text, chapters are marked with `h2` tags and full-page "intertitles" are `h1`s.
+There is no special styling for blockquotes, lists, or really anything other than paragraph text.
+This will improve over time---maybe with your help!

-After you clone the project, use these commands:
+After you clone the project, `cd` into the directory and run:

 ```
 bundle install
 ruby serve.rb
 ```

+That will

+1. combine the text with the template to generate a finished e-book in a new `build` directory, and
+2. serve that finished e-book, which you can view at `http://localhost:8000/web-book.html`.

-That will combine the text with the template to generate the `build` directory, which contains the files you'll actually view in a web browser.
-(It also generates an EPUB edition of the book, which really isn't the focus of this project, but a feature I needed.)
+(The script also generates an EPUB edition, which really isn't the focus of this project, but a feature I needed, so there you go!)

-You can view the generated web-book at `http://localhost:8000/web-book.html`.

 To swap out the text, provide your own Markdown file and then edit `book.yaml`.
-The values there are *mostly* self-explanatory, and those that aren't probably need to be dropped or replaced.
+The values there are mostly self-explanatory, and those that aren't probably need to be dropped or replaced.

 The `serve.rb` script watches the entire `source` directory and, whenever you make a change, regenerates the e-book.

-So you can
+**I think it's important to say:** It is my expectation that this template will be most useful to others not as-is, but instead as a starting point for specific, bespoke designs.
+Print books look different; that's what makes them great.
+I think web e-books should look different, too.
+So, even though I've been calling this a template, I hope it works more as a springboard, or even just a source of code snippets.

 ## Work to be done

-I'm pleased with what I have here so far, but it's still a long way away from being truly versatile and useful.
-I'm going to keep working on it regularly, and I invite you to join in; your issues and pull requests are warmly invited.
+I'm pleased with what I have here so far, but it's still a long way away from being any kind of "perfect edition."
+I'm going to keep working on it regularly for at least the next few months.
 Here's what's on my to-do list:

 **Make it work in Firefox.** Currently, this template does not work at all in Firefox; currently, I have no idea why.
 I haven't started researching this yet, but/and I'd welcome any pointers from Firefox aficionados.